hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 Currently, you can use CCUE designer to generate infrastructure documents and export its content as an XML file.
 CSU and Deployment Profile Guide can be generated using normal text editor.
 Content of the deployment profile needs to be customized as per desired topology.

-&#9654;**Publish Workload to HP Cloud OS Enterprise Portal**
+&#9654;**Publish Workload to HP Helion Cloud OS Enterprise Portal**

-This process involves uploading content to HP Cloud OS Enterprise portal and initialization of the HP content approval process.
-Once content is approved by the appropriate authorities, it is published to HP Cloud Public catalog.
+This process involves uploading content to HP Helion Cloud OS Enterprise portal and initialization of the HP content approval process.
+Once content is approved by the appropriate authorities, it is published to HP Helion Cloud Public catalog.
 The Cloud Administrator can now import, download and publish the workload in the Cloud environment using the Administration Dashboard.
 Refer to Updates and Extensions section for details.

 &#9654;**Perform Cloud Prerequisites**